chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

+---
-# AppDynamics, OpenTelemetry and Auto-instrumentation
+title: AppDynamics, OpenTelemetry and Auto-instrumentation
+---

 OpenTelemetry is considered a lingua franca of the future for telemetry collection.
 There are excellent reads on what OpenTelemetry is, so I am not going to do it again, if interested anyway, I suggest reading following: